 There are five qualities of a successful learning organization: Standards; Instruction; Practice; Feedback; and Release.

 Obviously, these apply to Universities and competitive teams of all types.
-It can also be applied to all organizations as well — Corporations, Companies, Religious, Community Service, Youth, etc.
+It can also be applied to all organizations such as well — Corporations, Companies, Religious, Community Service, Youth, etc.

-Leadership for long-term sustainability and success needs also to follow this line of reasoning.
+Leadership for long-term sustainability and success also needs to follow this line of reasoning.

 - Standards – unarguably a foundational attribute for structure, teamwork, commitment, and performance.